Rev. Robin R. Meyers, PhD

 Factotum, Rick Bolin

 Rick graduated from Oklahoma State University in 1996 and has a degree in Visual Communications.
 Rick joined Mayflower in 2005, then joined the staff in 2009 after working as an Art Director and Marketing Director for various firms and agencies around the country.
 Among his many responsibilities at the church, Rick designs and maintains the website, records the sermons, publishes the podcasts, and ensures that the church (as a whole) is in good working order.
-He lives in Yukon, OK and spends his free time trying to keep up with his two sons, Levi and Emmett.
+He lives in Warr Acres, OK and spends his free time trying to keep up with his two sons, Levi and Emmett.